England: The Cotswolds

 DAY 5: Think of this as the day you could run into Lady Mary or Matthew Crawley strolling the gardens at Downton Abbey.
 We follow a mostly flat road to Bampton, the stand-in for the village of Downton, where fans will recognize St. Mary's Church, the Bampton Community Archive (remember the hospital?), and the other exteriors used in the early 20th century period drama.

-We take a break from our bikes in the afternoon as we bus to Oxford and embark on a walking tour of the "city of dreaming spires," where the oldest university in the English-speaking world still thrives.
+Then we continue on to Oxford.
+We take a break from our bikes in the afternoon as we embark on a walking tour of the "city of dreaming spires," where the oldest university in the English-speaking world still thrives.
 We return again to Burford to spend the night.
-16 – 23 miles.
+31 miles +543'/-756'.

-We press on to Avebury, three ancient stone circles that have amazed and mystified people for thousands of years.
-Of course, we will make the pilgrimage to Stonehenge, the most famous monolith circle in all of Europe, where a collection of 25-ton stones have stood upright for 4,500 years, a testament to Neolithic ingenuity and genius.
-Lastly, we’ll make our way to Tetbury, another gorgeous Cotswolds town and home to Prince Charles.
-15 – 25 miles.
+After the bike ride, we will make the pilgrimage to Stonehenge, the most famous monolith circle in all of Europe, where a collection of 25-ton stones have stood upright for 4,500 years, a testament to Neolithic ingenuity and genius.
+We'll finish the day with a shuttle to Bath.
+15 miles ±350'.

 “Oh!
 Who can ever be tired of Bath?” asks the protagonist in Austin’s Northanger Abbey.
 Jane Austen lived for a time in Bath, and used it as the backdrop in some of her novels.
-Tired or not, we will cycle or ride back to Tetbury for our last night in the Cotswolds.
-20 – 40 miles.
+Tired or not, we will enjoy one more bike ride our last day in the Cotswolds.
+17 miles ±732'.